Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

-The sequence $(a_T)_{T\geq 1}$ quantifies yet again the desired speed with which the prescriptor enjoys stronger out-of-sample performance as the amount of available data grows.
-For \textit{any} desired out-of-sample guarantee with probability $1-e^{-a_T+o(a_T)}$, we seek to find what is the ``best'' precriptor using data that provides the desired out-of-sample guarantee.
+{Such a guarantee can be in equated with a confidence interval on the out-of-sample cost of the prescribed decision, $c(\hat{x}_T(\hat{\Pb}_T), \Pb) \in (-\infty, \hat c^{\star}(\hat{\Pb}_T,T)]$, with coverage probability $1-e^{-a_T+o(a_T)}$.
+Once again, here we are only interested in an upper bound rather than a two-sided confidence interval, as in decision-making, while lower cost are desirable and we primarily seek to control higher cost scenarios.} The sequence $(a_T)_{T\geq 1}$ quantifies the desired speed with which the prescriptor enjoys stronger out-of-sample guarantee as the amount of available data grows.
+For \textit{any} desired out-of-sample guarantee with probability $1-e^{-a_T+o(a_T)}$, we seek to find what is the ``best'' prescriptor using data that provides the desired out-of-sample guarantee.

+\paragraph{Accuracy.} {While the out-of-sample guarantee ensures the prescription provides a high probability safe estimate of the out-of-sample cost of the prescription, we seek now to define an accuracy notion characterizing how well the prescriptor estimates the true optimal cost $c^{\star}(\Pb) :=\min_{x\in\cX}c(x,\Pb)$.
+That is, among these safe prescriptors, we seek to determine the closest to the optimal cost.
+There are again multiple possible statistical notions to quantify this closeness.
+One example is how well the estimated optimal cost approximates the true optimal cost in \textit{expectation}, that is by measuring $\Eb_{\Pb^\infty}(|\hat{c}^\star(\hat{\Pb}_T,T) - c^\star(\Pb)|)$.
+As before, we will consider a yet more discriminating comparison notion.}